HOME

 Please don't dismiss it because it isn't full of graphics, scripts, cookies, etc!

-This tutorial needs editing!
+This tutorial needs some editing.
 Sorry!
 But I thought you'd rather have the information in it, however badly presented, than wait (probably forever) for the cosmetic surgery it needs?
 What happened is this: I wrote a first attempt at explaining the material in this.
-I then forgot I'd done that, and wrote a second attempt!
+I then forgot I'd done that, and wrote a second "using joysticks" tutorial!
 You can read the first attempt just by reading the rest of this page.
-The second attempt is better, and covers everything that appears below and more... but you have to download it... but that means you get the sourcecode without having to type!
+The second attempt is better, and covers everything that appears below and more.
+(It shows you a way to respond to a Windows message from a separate application, and it creates a joystick driven stopwatch!)
+The one you are reading now may be more concise, may stray less far from the core concepts.

-I have a switch that goes off-on-off-on... in response to rainfall.
+I have a switch that goes off-on-off-on... in response to rainfall, as it happens.
 (It can come to rest in either state.)
 The more rain, the more cycles.
 I wanted to monitor that switch, and the "fire button" input of a joystick seemed the obvious, easy way.
 Don't worry, I have another computer for important things like Interactive Magic's Apache and Novalogic's F-16, so losing the joystick port was acceptable.

 Though I couldn't find it in the Delphi 2 help file, Delphi 2 has built in joystick support.